tbui00/tbui00.github.io/projects/project-3.md

 date: 2019-12-09
 labels:
   - Java
-summary: A final group project where we created an alternative way of playing the classic Snake game.
+summary: A final group project utilizing Java language where we created an alternative way of playing the classic Snake game.
 ---

 ## Description: